archethic-foundation/archethic-wallet/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to ARCHEthic Wallet which is hosted in the [ARCHEthic Foundation](https://github.com/archethic-foundation) on GitHub.
+The following is a set of guidelines for contributing to Archethic Wallet which is hosted in the [Archethic Foundation](https://github.com/archethic-foundation) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents